You are invited to the Richland Community College 2023 Career Fair

 Contact the Career and Completion Center to schedule a mock interview.

 An internship is a cooperative learning arrangement between a private or governmental institution/business, Richland Community College – Career and Completion Center, and the student.
-At Richland Community College we currently have funding through the Illinois Cooperative Work Study grant.
-This opportunity allows employers to be reimbursed up to 50% of wages paid during the internship experience.
-An internship is a work-based, experiential learning opportunity which is the culmination of your class room education.
+An internship is a work-based, experiential learning opportunity that is the culmination of your classroom education.

 - A student should contact the appropriate academic department and meet with the faculty sponsor for their academic degree early in the semester to discuss potential internship opportunities.

-- Once a student has the commitment of an institution/business to provide the internship, the student needs to begin the Experiential Learning process found at www.collegecentral.com/richlandcc, login, click on “experiential learning,” and submit a new agreement.
+- Once a student has the commitment of an institution/business to provide the internship, the student needs to begin the Experiential Learning process.
+Please contact the Career Coach to begin this process.